Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

 \subsection{Opportunities Due to Size-Reduced Tensors}

-Symmetric or high dimensional tensors have large sizes and processing them require more computation (GFLOPS) and memory (on-chip and off-chip storage).
-So, several ML models have been designed to reduce such requirements by using group or parallel operators \cite{krizhevsky2012imagenet, xie2017aggregated, zhang2018shufflenet}, 1$\times$1 convolutions \cite{lin2013network, szegedy2015going, iandola2016squeezenet}, or dimensionality reduction with PCA \cite{cichocki2015tensor, mishra2017fine}.
-Moreover, tensors can be decomposed with spatial factorization \cite{sobel19683x3, jin2014flattened, szegedy2016rethinking, cichocki2015tensor}, depth-wise separation for convolutions \cite{howard2017mobilenets, chollet2017xception, wu2018shift}, or low-rank approximations \cite{denil2013predicting, cichocki2015tensor}.
-Further, tensors can be ragged \cite{raggedtensors} to obviate the need of structured or rectangular shapes.
-While these transformations significantly reduce storage and computations, they make tensors asymmetric or irregular-shaped.
+Symmetric or high-dimensional tensors have large sizes and their processing requires more computation and memory.
+So, ML models are designed to reduce such requirements by using group or parallel operators \cite{krizhevsky2012imagenet, xie2017aggregated}, 1$\times$1 or point-wise convolutions (PW-CONV) \cite{szegedy2015going, iandola2016squeezenet}, or dimensionality reduction with PCA \cite{cichocki2015tensor, mishra2017fine}.
+Moreover, tensors can be decomposed with spatial factorization \cite{szegedy2016rethinking, cichocki2015tensor}, depth-wise separation for convolutions \cite{sandler2018mobilenetv2, tan2019efficientnet}, or low-rank approximations \cite{cichocki2015tensor}.
+Further, tensors can be ragged \cite{ragged_tensors} to eliminate the need for structured or rectangular shapes.
+While these transformations significantly reduce storage and computations, they make tensors irregular-shaped (asymmetric).